Lujo5/log-observer/README.md

 ```

 ## Configuration
-Configuration file is locatedg in folder `resources` and must be named `config.json`.
+Configuration file is located in folder `resources` and must be named `config.json`.
 Example configuration:

 ```json